td-tan/DiscordNotes/README.md

 # Why

-For learning to developing a simple chrome extension mostly.
+For learning to develop a simple chrome extension mostly.
 However, as a computer science student, I've got dozens of tabs when researching topics.
 I didn't trust any other chrome extension which would help me, so I built my own.
 It helped that the scope wasn't big.